Bakerwes/Code-Quiz/README.md

 The user will be able to save their score alongside their initials in the local storage with the "Save Score" button

-Finally, the user have a "New Game" button available that will restart the page and allow the questions to render again.
+Finally, the user has a "New Game" button available that will restart the page and allow the questions to render again.

 ***
 URL of Deployment: https://bakerwes.github.io/Code-Quiz/